devanshucodes/syntax-hackathon/README.md

 ---

-*Built for the FutureStack Hackathon - Revolutionizing business through AI autonomy*
+*Built for the Hackathon - Revolutionizing business through AI autonomy*